The Original Traditional Cob Breeders

 The Traditional Cob Registry

 The Irish Cob was developed in Ireland by Irish Travellers as their perfect caravan/wagon horse and the Gypsy Cob was developed in England (the UK) by Romani people (Romany Gypsies) who used the Irish Cob as the foundation breed to develop the Gypsy Cob as their perfect caravan/wagon horse.
-Although it is true that the Traditional Cob (Irish Cob and Gypsy Cob) was originally bred by Irish Travellers and Romai people in the Ireland and Britain (the UK), the narrative established in England that the ‘Traditional Cob’ or ‘Gypsy Cob’ was originally bred by Irish Travellers and Romai people in the Ireland and Britain (the UK) is not acurate and caused confusion and dispute over what an Irish Cob is.
-The narrative needs to be corrected to recognise Irish Travellers in Ireland for developing the unique Traditional Cob of Ireland (Irish Cob) and to recognise the unique Traditional Cob of the UK (Gypsy Cob) developed in England by Romani people.
+Although it is true that the Traditional Cob (Irish Cob and Gypsy Cob) was originally bred by Irish Travellers and Romai people in the Ireland and Britain (the UK), the narrative established in England that the ‘Traditional Cob’ or ‘Gypsy Cob’ was originally bred by Irish Travellers and Romai people in the Ireland and Britain (the UK) is incorrect and misleading and has caused confusion and dispute over what an Irish Cob is.
+The narrative needs to be corrected so as to recognise Irish Travellers in Ireland for developing the unique Traditional Cob of Ireland (Irish Cob) and to recognise the unique Traditional Cob of the UK (Gypsy Cob) developed in England by Romani people.

 Many Traditional Cob owners in the UK know that the foundation breed for the Gypsy Cob is the Irish Cob.
 However, because of strong marketing in the UK of the name Gypsy Cob for all Traditional Cobs, most owners in the UK understandably want to continue to use the name Gypsy Cob as the trading name for Irish Cobs as well as for Gypsy Cobs.
-However, although using the name Gypsy Cob as the trading name for Irish Cobs as well as for Gypsy Cobs may be good in the UK it is not right, not only because it fails to recognise Irish Travellers as the original breeders of the Irish Cob (the original Traditional Cob) and gives all credit to Romai people for being the original breeders of all Traditional Cobs (Irish Cobs and Gypsy Cobs), but also because it fails to recognise Ireland and the country of origin of the breed (of the original Traditional Cob/Irish Cob).
+However, although using the name Gypsy Cob as the trading name for Irish Cobs as well as for Gypsy Cobs may be good in the UK it is not right, not only because it fails to recognise (and therefore discriminates against) Irish Travellers who are the original breeders of the Irish Cob (the original Traditional Cob) and gives all credit to Romai people for being the original breeders of all Traditional Cobs (Irish Cobs and Gypsy Cobs), but also because it fails to recognise Ireland and the country of origin of the breed (of the original Traditional Cob/Irish Cob).

 TCR is making the following statement: